American Dad!: Setting

-The Smith family and their housemates reside on Cherry Street in the fictional suburb of Langley Falls, Virginia, in a large two-story residence with a basement and an attic.
+The Smith family and their housemates reside on Cherry Street in the fictional suburb of Langley Falls, Virginia, which is based on the real life towns of Langley and Great falls. in a large two-story residence with a basement and an attic.
 In addition, the Smith house is apparently enhanced with numerous secret rooms, facilities, and large habitats, these unorthodox attachments usually only seen once apiece (i.e., the episodes "Of Ice and Men", "Bush Comes to Dinner", "The Missing Kink", "The Full Cognitive Redaction of Avery Bullock by the Coward Stan Smith", etc.).
 Greg and Terry are a gay couple that live across the street from the Smiths.
 Within the neighborhood, they are portrayed as running a neater and tidier home than the Smiths.
 Greg and Terry are also the local news anchor for W-ANG-TV.
 Also in the area is the high school attended by Steve, Pearl Bailey High School.